 In April 2020, we entered into a credit agreement, or Credit Agreement, for up to \$750.0 million among us, certain of our subsidiaries (together with us, the Loan Parties), funds or accounts managed or advised by GSO Capital Partners LP (now Blackstone Alternative Credit Advisors LP) and certain other affiliates of Blackstone, and the other lenders from time to time party thereto and Wilmington Trust, National Association, as the administrative agent for the lenders.
-The Credit Agreement provides for a senior secured delayed draw term loan facility to be funded in three tranches, or Term Loans, each tranche to be requested by certain dates specified in the Credit Agreement, and subject to customary terms and conditions in the case of each tranche.
+The Credit Agreement provided for a senior secured delayed draw term loan facility, funded in three tranches, or Term Loans, each tranche as requested by certain dates specified in the Credit Agreement, and subject to customary terms and conditions in the case of each tranche.
 The Term Loans mature seven years from the date of the first draw, and bear interest at a variable rate.
 All obligations under the Credit Agreement are secured, subject to certain exceptions, by security interests in certain assets, including the intellectual property owned by us relating to ONPATTRO, GIVLAARI and vutrisiran, the equity interests held by the Loan Parties in their subsidiaries, all of our ownership of the inclisiran royalty remaining after the royalty purchase and material real property, and certain personal property, including, without limitation, cash held in certain deposit accounts of the Loan Parties and equipment.
 The Credit Agreement contains negative covenants that, among other things and subject to certain exceptions, could restrict our ability to, incur additional liens, incur additional indebtedness, make investments, including acquisitions, engage in fundamental changes, sell or dispose of assets that constitute collateral, including certain intellectual property, pay dividends or make any distribution or payment on or redeem, retire or purchase any equity interests, amend, modify or waive certain material agreements or organizational documents and make payments of certain subordinated indebtedness.
 The Credit Agreement also requires us to have consolidated liquidity of at least \$100.0 million as of the last day of each fiscal quarter.
 Additionally, the Credit Agreement contains certain customary representations and warranties, affirmative covenants and provisions relating to events of default.
-In August 2020, in connection with execution of the funding agreement for the clinical development of vutrisiran and ALN-AGT, or Funding Agreement, we entered into the First Amendment to the Credit Agreement.
-The First Amendment added certain intellectual property owned by us relating to ALN-AGT as collateral under the Credit Agreement, as amended, and made certain other amendments related thereto and the Funding Agreement.
-In December 2020, we drew down the first tranche of \$200.0 million under the Credit Agreement, as amended.
+In August 2020, in connection with execution of the funding agreement for the clinical development of vutrisiran and zilebesiran (formerly ALN-AGT), or Funding Agreement, we entered into the First Amendment to the Credit Agreement.
+The First Amendment added certain intellectual property owned by us relating to zilebesiran as collateral under the Credit Agreement, as amended, and made certain other amendments related thereto and the Funding Agreement.
+We have drawn down the full \$700.0 million available under the Credit Agreement.
 Our ability to satisfy our obligations under the Credit Agreement, as amended, and meet our debt service obligations will depend upon our future performance, which will be subject to financial, business and other factors affecting our operations, many of which are beyond our control.
-If we are unable to secure future borrowings under the term loan facility, we may not be able to replace the financing commitment on favorable terms, or at all.
+If we default on our Term Loans, we may not be able to replace the financing commitment on favorable terms, or at all.